W. S. Senior: Trinity College – the early years

 Senior came out to Sri Lanka (then Ceylon) in 1906 and served as vice-principal of Trinity for a decade.
-When the then principal of Trinity, A. G. Fraser, was looking for talent in the English Universities which he could enlist into service at Trinity College, Kandy, he came across Senior, who formed one of a brilliant set of men, including Dr. Kenneth Saunders from Emmanuel College, Cambridge, N. P. Campbell, a Balliol man, who was recognised as a great scientist, and J. P. R. Gibson, later principal of Ridley Hall, Cambridge.
+When the then principal of Trinity, A. G. Fraser, was looking for talent in the English Universities which he could enlist into service at Trinity College, Kandy, he came across Senior, who formed one of a brilliant set of men, including Dr. Kenneth Saunders from Emmanuel College, Cambridge, N. P. Campbell, a Balliol man, a notable scientist, and J. P. R. Gibson, later principal of Ridley Hall, Cambridge.
 In the absence of Fraser, Senior also deputised as acting principal for a short period.

 Trinity emerged as a public school with a scholastic reputation with the appointment of Senior.
 His earliest students included two University Scholars, L. M. D. de Silva, KC, and J. L. C. Rodrigo, who succeeded him as a classical lecturer at the University College.

 A little-known fact during his stay in Kandy was his role in the marriage of George E. de Silva, which was solemnised in 1909 at St. Paul's Church, Kandy.
 The marriage, to Agnes Nell, from a very conservative Dutch family, was opposed by many to the point that the vicar refused to marry them, and it was left to Senior to solemnise the marriage.

 A portrait of Senior by David Paynter, also a Trinitian, hangs in the Trinity College Library.

 Other work in Sri Lanka

 Senior assumed duties as Vicar of Christ Church, Galle Face, in 1916 and continued in this post until 1919.
-Not only was he a great scholar, but he was also an arresting preacher.
-The spirituality of his countenance and the beauty of his voice with its cultured tones enhanced the appeal of able thoughts and striking utterance.
+He was not only a scholar but also a preacher.
 He was one of the pioneer slum-workers and carried on a mission in Slave Island for many years.

-Senior's interest in educational work prompted him to accept the post of the first registrar of the University College and lecturer in Classics, but the material aspects of office and security had no appeal whatever to a man of his fine sensibilities.
+Senior's interest in educational work prompted him to accept the post of the first registrar of the University College and lecturer in classics.
 He was also the personal tutor of James P. Obeysekere and lived with the family in Reid Avenue while teaching at University College.